git-kinetix/fbxsdk_python/Readme.md

 # Usage

-Install corresponding fbxsdk
-Place `fbx/fbx.so` in python path or project dir
+Copy the content of `fbx/` in python path or project directory

 # Build